4. Optimization#

 3. Optimization algorithm (aka Optimizer) minimizing the loss.

 Note: all algorithms discussed below assume an unconstrained parameter space, i.e. \(\vartheta \in \mathbb{R}^n\).
-There are dedicated algorithms for solving constraint optimization problems, e.g. \(a \le \vartheta \le b\), but these are beyond the scope of our lecture.
+There are dedicated algorithms for solving constrained optimization problems, e.g., \(a \le \vartheta \le b\), but these are beyond the scope of our lecture.

 4.1.
 Basics of Optimization#